 The Arts Center’s Young Artist Program works with over 3,500 children per year who would otherwise not have access to art opportunities.
-Many come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.
+Some come from families with low income, where English is not the first language, and/or more challenging situations like home insecurity or incarceration.

 Arts experiences designed for specifically for these youth in ceramics, sculpture, drawing, dance, music, poetry, theater, painting, and fiber arts.
 If you are interested in teaching for our at-risk programming, or would like more information, email Jen Cornelius, Integrated Arts Education and Outreach Coordinator.

 Examples of engaging youth with creative experiences: